 The data is collected at a ground station and sent to the researchers who are part of the instrument consortium.
 Modifications are made from time to time to the on-board software and the data processing software.

-The Primary Data and Additional Information is sent to an archive for preservation and re-use by other researchers.
+The Data Objects and Additional Information are sent to an archive for preservation and re-use by other researchers.

 The Additional Information sent to the archive includes Representation Information such as the data format, semantics and processing software, which have been created by various members of the consortium.
 However many members of the consortium have moved on to other projects or have retired and some relevant information has been lost.
+This may substantially reduce the value of the data over the long term as it limits who will be able to re-use it, and may even call into question the Authenticity of the data.

 The archive adds Descriptive Information and Representation Information to help other communities, including some suggested by the instrument consortium, to exploit the information in other disciplines.